Poxh/Poxh/README.md

 # 👻 Poxh

-**`Passionate developer`**
+**`Passionate full-stack developer`**

-I'm Michael, a passionate developer with expertise in developing applications and games.
-I love to explore new technologies and continuously improve my skills.
-Below is a snapshot of my technical skills and the tools I frequently work with.
+I'm Michael, a full-stack developer with a passion for building dynamic applications and developing engaging games.
+I enjoy working across the entire tech stack and am always eager to learn new technologies.
+From creating seamless user experiences to bringing game ideas to life, I love turning concepts into reality.
+Below is a quick overview of the technologies I use.

 ## 🛠️ My Tech Stack